WebDevStudios/custom-post-type-ui/readme.txt

 1. Add new post type screen and tab.
 2. Add new taxonomy screen and tab.
 3. Registered post types and taxonomies from CPTUI
-4. Import/Export Post Types screen.
+4. Tools screen.
-5. Get Code screen.
-6. Help/support screen.
+5. Help/support screen.

 == Changelog ==